bob-crutchley/spring-boot-hello-world-ci/README.md

 Because we are using Docker, we are able to deploy Jenkins preconfigured with the jobs already there.

+To build the project and get it running, you can just the run the `spring-boot-hello-world` job that's there.

 ![Jenkins Home Page](docs/images/jenkins-home.png)

 #### Feature Branches